ChuckLangford/unittests/README.md

 # unittests
-A collection of various methods for unit testing Node.js code.
+Examples of unit tests for Node.js code.

 This repo consists of a single, very simple http server application and various methods of testing that application.